 The purpose of Scoping is to identify issues that must be addressed in the revised EIR.
 The Court's final ruling in the SCALE/SCT CEQA lawsuit identifies many of these issues as related to the now decertified first EIR.
 Click on the button below to read the final ruling.

-For those of you willing to take the deep dive, please read scoping comments provided by the Sonoma Land Trust back in 2022 when the County issued the NOP for the original SDC Specific Plan EIR.
-Note: These comments were prepared by professionals.
-Seeing that most of us aren't able to generate anything remotely as comprehensive, please know that this document is included here to provide a broad overview of the many different issues that must be addressed.
+For those of you willing to take the deep dive, please read pre-scoping comments recently provided by the Sonoma Land Trust (in partnership with Sonoma Ecology Center, Audubon Canyon Ranch, and Jack London Park Partners).
+Note: This letter was prepared by professionals.
+Seeing that most of us aren't able to generate anything remotely as comprehensive, please know that this document is included here to provide an overview of the many different issues that must be addressed in the EIR.